apache/mynewt-site/docs/os/tutorials/blinky_stm32f4disc.md

 Loading bootloader
 ```

-Note: If you are using Windows and get a `open failed` or  `no device found` error, you will need to install the usb driver.
+Note: If you are using Windows and get an `open failed` or  `no device found` error, you will need to install the usb driver.
 Download [Zadig](http://zadig.akeo.ie) and run it:

 * Select Options > List All Devices.
 * Select `STM32 STLink` from the drop down menu.